Markup extensions

 In practice, punctuation characters such as % and @ are good choices.

-The % and @ prefixes are reserved as built-in defaults for StaticResource and ClassPathResource.
-They can still be declared explicitly, in which case the explicit declaration overrides the built-in mapping for the current document.
+• The % and @ prefixes are implicitly defined to expand to StaticResource and ClassPathResource.
+They can still be declared explicitly, in which case the explicit declaration overrides the default mapping for the current document.

 Escaping declared prefixes